 He took up this position at the end of 2012.
 He was responsible for the merger with European Platform and the launch of services for the vocational education sector.
 This means Nuffic now operates in all education sectors.
 In 2017 he presented Internationalisation for all, the first internationalisation agenda for all education sectors.

-From 2007 he worked at the Labour Market unit of the CAOP – the knowledge and services centre for labour issues in the public domain – and within this position he also directed the centre of expertise for the educational labour market, SBO (Sectorbestuur Onderwijsarbeidsmarkt).
-He was also secretary of the Education Foundation (Stichting van het Onderwijs) and of the Labour Market Platform for Primary Education (Arbeidsmarktplatform Primair Onderwijs).
-Besides this, he was involved in various policy development programmes for the Dutch Ministry of Education, Culture and Science.
+Freddy Weima previously worked at the Labour Market unit of the CAOP – the knowledge and services centre for labour issues in the public domain.
+In this position he served as director of the centre of expertise for the educational labour market, SBO (Sectorbestuur Onderwijsarbeidsmarkt) and secretary of the Education Foundation (Stichting van het Onderwijs) and of the Labour Market Platform for Primary Education (Arbeidsmarktplatform Primair Onderwijs).
+He was also closely involved in the Dutch Knowledge and Innovation Agenda.

 Freddy Weima graduated with honour in political science at the University of Amsterdam.
 He also studied at the San Francisco State University, where he was a teaching assistant as well.
 He started his career as a political science lecturer at the University of Amsterdam.
 After this, he joined the Dutch Ministry of Education, Culture and Science as a policy assistant.

 Mr Weima subsequently worked for the Ministry of Social Affairs and Employment and for the National Agency of Correctional Institutions (DJI) of the Ministry of Justice.